Mosina: Late modern period

-The oldest known mention of Mosina comes from 1247, while in 1302 it was mentioned as a town.
-Its name is of Polish origin and comes from the Old Polish word moszyna.
-For centuries, Mosina was a royal town of the Polish Crown, administratively located in the Poznań County in the Poznań Voivodeship in the Greater Poland Province of the Polish Crown.
 It was annexed by Prussia in the Second Partition of Poland in 1793.
-In 1807, it was included in the short-lived Polish Duchy of Warsaw, and after the duchy's dissolution the town was re-annexed by Prussia in 1815.
+After the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Duchy of Warsaw.
+Mosina was visited three times by Emperor Napoleon Bonaparte, in 1807 during an inspection of the territories, in 1812 when he marched on Moscow and when, defeated, he returned to Paris.
+After the duchy's dissolution the town was re-annexed by Prussia in 1815.

 During the Polish Greater Poland uprising and the European Spring of Nations, on May 3, 1848, Polish lawyer Jakub Krotowski-Krauthofer declared Polish independence in Mosina.
 The small Polish republic centered in Mosina was eventually crushed by the Prussians after their victory over the Polish insurgents at the Battle of Rogalin several days later.
 Jakub Krotowski-Krauthofer was captured in Konarzewo and then brutally treated, before being released in 1849 by amnesty.
-Poland eventually regained independence after World War II in 1918, and Mosina was then reintegrated with Poland.
-In the interbellum it administratively belonged to the Poznań Voivodeship.